Monday, October 31, 2022

 I liked this scene because of the way that Queen Mary, with her knowledge and breadth of experience, explained the necessity of a monarchy to her granddaughter.
 There were those who looked up to Queen Elizabeth II as a role model.
 I believe that she truly lived up to this view.
 I am saddened the Queen was the last or few left of the traditions, manners of her time and I do not see this role model quality or restraint in anyone else, except for King Felipe VI of Spain, who I also greatly admire.
 I hope that Queen Elizabeth’s successors to the throne of England will be able to carry the standard that she set for herself.

-And Her Majesty, The Queen had borne her duties wonderfully for seventy years.
-Under her scepter, The Crown always won.
+Her Majesty fulfilled that pledge for seventy years.
+Under her scepter, the Crown always won.

 Friday, August 26, 2022